DiamondLightSource/epics_device/docs/builder.rst

 Functions from EPICS Db Builder
 -------------------------------

+..  py:module:: epicsdbbuilder

 The following functions are reexported from :mod:`epicsdbbuilder` and are useful for database building.
 For fuller documentation see the documentation for that module, but a selection of useful functions is listed here for reference.

 ..  data:: records